BeauConstrictor/Ozpex-128/architecture.md

 #### Serial Devices

 The lower 256 bytes of this space contain the serial devices, which are mapped to physical serial ports which single bytes can be read from and written to.
-These devices have no standard way of identifying themselves so they should only be used at a user's discression.
-For instance, after selecting to print a file, the user could be presented with a prompt asking which serial port to send the data to, and the program would send the raw ASCII bytes of the file over the chosen port.

 Serial device `00` (address `$C000`) is the standard I/O port and is typically connected to a serial terminal.

 The next two serial devices are combined to form a hardware timer and work in the same way as the 64's timer.

 Serial devices `06-FF` (inclusive) represent miscellaneous serial ports, and a motherboard may or may not map these addresses to any number of physical ports.
+These ports should be used in one way: sending and recieving ASCII bytes for whatever the user connects to the port (usually a printer).
+Since there is no way to know if anything is actually wired to these addresses, they should only be used at a user's discression.
+For example, a user might connect a printer to a serial port labeled `06` on their computer, and they could then tell a program to print to port `06`.
+The program would then write the characters of the text file to address `$C006` sequentially.

 #### Block Devices